eddysolo/ELITE/README.md

 ### ELITE Reconstruction

 Temporal basis estimation is performed using principal component analysis (PCA) for each tissue segment, with a default temporal resolution of 4.2 seconds (8 spokes), resulting in high spatial resolution image series containing 36 time frames.
 The matlab code is set by default to run this reconstruction.
-An example segementation mask file can be found under 'data' forder.
+An example of a segementation mask file can be found under 'data' forder.
 To run the code, the corresponding raw k-space breast dataset ('fastMRI_breast_141_2.h5') can be freely downloaded from fastMRI: https://fastmri.med.nyu.edu/

 ### ELITE Reconstruction Aided by Residual Neural Network (ResNet)